dornerworks/xzd_baremetal/lwip_guest.md

 1. Copy `bare_enet.cfg` to the same directory as `xzd_bare.img` on the SD card.
 1. Eject SD card.
 1. Copy `xen.dtb` to your local tftp directory, presumably `/tftpboot`
-1. Boot the ZCU102-Rev A board following user Manual instructions in section 4.2, steps 3 through.
+1. Boot the ZCU102-Rev A board following user Manual instructions in section 4.2, steps 3 through 7.
+You may need to refer to section 3.5 to enable your TFTP server and obtain the IP address of your host.
 1. Connect to the second serial connection using terminal program of your choice
 	1. For example, if first serial connection for _dom0_ was found on COM4, then the second serial connection is most likely on COM5.
 1. Once logged into _dom0_, execute the following: